 You may want to use our Analytics App for iOS to access Analytics from an iPhone, iPod Touch, or iPad.

 How does Analytics handle different time zones and currencies?

-Time, date ranges, and currencies are based on what you’ve set in Regional Settings, not your visitors’ time zones or currencies.
-Changes to Regional Settings aren’t retroactive.
+Time, date ranges, and currencies are based on what you’ve set in Language and Region Settings, not your visitors’ time zones or currencies.
+Changes to Language and Region Settings aren’t retroactive.